-Service 101 provides introductory information about service and is a new component that will be required to complete the Certificate in Service Learning starting mid-Fall 2017.
+Service 101 provides introductory information about service and is a new component that will be required to complete the Certificate in Service Learning starting Spring 2018.

-After reviewing the Service 101 resources provided on this webpage, you will need to respond to reflection questions, which will be available mid-Fall 2017 on your service learning certificate record in myKU Portal.
+After reviewing the Service 101 resources provided on this webpage, you will need to respond to reflection questions available on your service learning certificate record in myKU Portal.
+In the reflection, specify which article/video you are referencing.

 To complete the Service 101 component of the Certificate in Service Learning: